mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 A lot of us learned coding in languages like *BASIC* or *Pascal*.
-There was no object orientation, no sophisticated file I/O and almost no modularization...and it was great.
+There was no object orientation, no sophisticated file I/O and almost no modularization... and it was great.
 In *BASIC* you could just write

 ```python
 PRINT "HELLO WORLD"